-.ORDINANCE NO._____
+ORDINANCE NO. 384

 FRANCHISE

 MICHIGAN GAS UTILITIES

 AN ORDINANCE GRANTING TO MICHIGAN GAS UTILITIES CORPORATION, A DELAWARE CORPORATION, ITS SUCCESSORS AND ASSIGNS, THE RIGHT, POWER, AUTHORITY AND PERMISSION TO USE HIGHWAYS, STREETS, AND ALLEY OF THE VILLAGE OF BERRIEN SPRINGS, COUNTY OF BERRIEN, STATE OF MICHIGAN, (OR OTHER PUBLIC PLACES IF THE CONSENT OR APPROVAL OF THE VILLAGE IS FIRST OBTAINED) FOR THE PURPOSE OF LAYING AND MAINTAINING GAS PIPES, MAINS, CONDUITS, VALVES, DRIPS AND ALL NECESSARY APPURTENANCES IN, UNDER AND ALONG OF SAID VILLAGE (OR OTHER PUBLIC PLACES IF THE CONSENT OR APPROVAL OF THE VILLAGE IS FIRST OBTAINED), AND THE RIGHT, POWER, AND PERMISSION TO CONDUCT AND OPERATE A GENERAL GAS BUSINESS AND DISTRIBUTION SYSTEM IN SAID VILLAGE FOR A PERIOD OF THIRTY (30) YEARS.